melthaw/spring-backend-boilerplate/README.md

 ```

-Here is the configuration to enable the audit module
+Here is the configuration to enable the `Storage` module

 ```java
 public class SpringBootApplication extends SpringBootServletInitializer {